Detty December (Nigeria): Events

 Detty December is a term often used by members of the Nigerian diaspora who have recently returned home.
 These recent returnees are often nicknamed IJGBs, an acronym standing for "I Just Got Back".
 The World Bank reports that remittances for the Nigerian diaspora during this period account for 4% of Nigeria's GDP, and show significant spending power when the expatriates come back home.

 While Detty December is mostly associated with the cities, many of the returnees also use this opportunity to visit their countryside villages.
 Igbos refer to this as Nbịarute or ịlota ụlọ̀ (homecoming/Journeying home), during which close friends and families both from the diaspora and the cities specifically go home to their village countryside to celebrate the holidays and other festivals.
-However, it is crucial to highlight that Detty December primarily focuses on urban city visits by the Nigerian diaspora for festivities like Rhythm Unplugged, a concert that has been running since 2004 designed to promote Nigerian musicians and international artists.
-This contrasts distinctly with the situation in the eastern part of Nigeria, where the majority Igbo population often tend to vacate most urban city centers during December.
-Instead, they return to their countryside for celebrations such as family reunions and other festivities in the rural areas, creating a notable scarcity in most city centers in the east, unlike the concentrated city-centric nature which Detty December is known for.
-Lagos, a city with a rich history of Owambe and a thriving entertainment industry (being the home to the global music phenomenon Afrobeats) is often considered the face of Detty December.
+Detty December primarily focuses on urban city visits by the Nigerian diaspora for festivities like Rhythm Unplugged, a concert that has been running since 2004 designed to promote Nigerian musicians and international artists.
+Lagos, a city in with a rich history of Owanbe and a thriving entertainment industry (being the home to the global music phenomenon Afrobeats) is often considered the face of Detty December.

-Throughout this significant social calendar, a multitude of diverse events take place, ranging from house parties, street carnivals, beach hangouts to concerts, weddings, nightclub gatherings, and more.
-Among these, the December concerts stand out prominently as one of the pivotal events, drawing numerous musical artists and organizations to host performances during this period.
-Notably, these year-end concerts are not exclusive to renowned musical entities (such as Flytime Fest which usually headlines top Nigerian Afrobeats stars like Burna Boy, Asake, Wizkid, Davido, Olamide, Rema, Ayra Starr); various businesses, state governments, and even federal departments also curate concerts.
+A variety of events take place throughout this social calendar in Nigeria they include house parties, street carnivals, beach hangouts to concerts, weddings, nightclub.
+Among these social gatherings, the December concerts in the country is one of the pivotal events of the season and as such it draws on numerous musical artists and organizations to host performances during this period.
+Notably, these year-end concerts are not exclusive to renowned musical entities such as Flytime Fest which usually headlines top Nigerian Afrobeats stars like Burna Boy, Asake, Wizkid, Davido, Olamide, Rema, Ayra Starr; various businesses, state governments and even federal departments also curate concerts within this season.
 This trend results in substantial earnings for Nigerian artists, akin to the magnitude of the Super Bowl, as articulated by Afrobeats star Davido.
-Moreover, the influx of the Nigerian diaspora back home during December prompts the staging of weddings, strategically synchronized with the congregation of friends and families for Christmas celebrations.
+In 2024 the Lagos State government hosted a Boat Regatta while in 2025 the Nigerian federal government held a good and culture festival for the Detty December season.
+The travel Nigerian diaspora makes back home during the December prompts the staging of weddings, synchronized with the congregation of friends and families for Christmas celebrations.
 These weddings often span entire days, culminating in lively after-parties.

 List of specific events in timeframe

-Some specific events organized in the detty december timeframe are listed below.
+Some specific events organized in the 2025 detty december timeframe calendar are listed below.